Nerian/Nerian.github.io/about.md

 Hi there!

-I am Gonzalo Rodríguez-Baltanás Díaz.
-I work for [Haiku Learning](http://www.haikulearning.com/) as a full-stack web developer.
+I am Gonzalo Rodríguez-Baltanás Díaz, I am a Ruby on Rails developer based in Spain.
+I am currently studying a MBA.

 I love participating in open source projects and using cutting edge technologies.
 I hold a degree on Computer Science by the university [Pablo de Olavide](http://www.upo.es/).
 I am a [Mendicant University Alumni](http://mendicantuniversity.org/).